What’s in this article

 As a business owner in Singapore, expanding your team and hiring foreign talents can be a game-changer for your business.
-However, before starting the hiring process, it is important to understand the differences between the Singapore Employment Pass (EP) and S Pass, work visas issued by the Ministry of Manpower (MOM) for foreign professionals, managers, executives, and technicians (PMETs) who wish to work in Singapore.
+However, before starting the hiring process, it is important to understand the differences between the Singapore Employment Pass (EP) and S Pass.

-Learning the difference between the two can help you determine which pass is suitable for your organisation’s needs and ensure that you are in compliance with MOM’s regulations.
+Learning the difference between the two can help you determine which pass is suitable for your organisation’s needs and ensure compliance with MOM’s regulations.
 Let’s explore the key differences between these two passes.

 Who Is the EP and S Pass For Based On MOM’s Standard Occupation List?

 The Ministry Of Manpower’s (MOM’s) standard occupation list provides a guide on the types of jobs that are eligible for each Singapore work visa.
-The S Pass is typically intended for mid-level skilled PMETs who have qualifications such as a diploma or technical certificates, and relevant work experience in their field.
-These foreign holders are usually employed in roles such as technicians, supervisors, and executives in sectors such as construction, manufacturing, services, and marine.
+Typically, employers intend the S Pass for mid-level skilled PMETs with qualifications like diplomas or technical certificates and relevant work experience in their field.
+These foreign workers typically hold roles such as technicians, supervisors, and executives in sectors like construction, manufacturing, services, and marine.

 Employment Pass (EP), on the other hand, is reserved for highly skilled PMETs who possess a degree from a reputable university or have relevant work experience in their field.
 The EP in Singapore is not restricted to any particular sector and is open to all types of jobs in Singapore including industries such as finance, technology, healthcare, and many others.

-It is important to note that MOM’s standard occupation list is not exhaustive, and certain jobs that are not listed can still be eligible for either the S Pass or EP, depending on the individual’s qualifications and experience.
+Note that MOM’s standard occupation list does not cover all jobs, and some unlisted positions may still qualify for either the S Pass or EP, depending on the individual’s qualifications and experience.

 Eligibility Criteria For Each Pass

-The eligibility criteria for the S Pass and EP are set by MOM and are designed to ensure that the foreign worker meets certain requirements before being allowed to work in Singapore.
+MOM sets the eligibility criteria for the S Pass and EP to ensure that foreign workers meet specific requirements before working in Singapore.

 S Pass Employment Pass (EP)

-Education or Work Experience Must possess a degree or diploma qualification, or have relevant work experience.
-The education or work experience must be relevant to the job that the candidate is applying for.
-Must hold a degree from a reputable university or have relevant work experience.
-The education or work experience must be relevant to the job that the candidate is applying for.
+Education or Work Experience Must possess a diploma or technical certification from an accredited institution or have relevant work experience.
+The education or work experience must be relevant to the job the candidate is applying for.
+Must hold a degree from a reputable university or have significant industry experience.
+The education or work experience must be relevant to the job role.

 Skills and Past Experience Must possess the necessary skills and experience for the job.
 MOM assesses this by considering factors such as the candidate’s job responsibilities, work experience, and industry knowledge.